-As a WGSS major, I am able to learn about the essential theories that have helped to guide and shape various activisms that are centered on marginalized empowerment.
-Though, it is not just about learning the theory, it is simultaneously about how you engage with it and put it to practice within our social/political reality!
-The WGSS faculty at UH and their scholarships have all encouraged me to pursue a growing field.
-It inspires me to expand my knowledge on the subject and utilize it in my approach within my activism, art, education, and career.
+As a WGSS major, I’ve learned about the theories that have helped to guide and shape various activisms that empower the marginalized.
+And it's not just about learning the theory, it is simultaneously about how you engage with it and put it into practice within our social/political reality!
+The WGSS faculty at UH and the scholarships provided by the Friends have encouraged me to pursue this growing field.
+It inspires me to expand my knowledge on the subject and utilize it within my activism, art, education, and career.

-My name is Alia Siddiqui and I am currently studying English Creative Writing Poetry at the University of Houston.
-I am a woman of color and a first-generation immigrant from Pakistan and a mother of three, who get to resume her education after the gap of nineteen years.
-Women Gender and Sexuality studies is my minor and also my inspiration in my creative work.
-WGSS has not only alleviated my confidence in my voice, views and personality but also enabled me to embrace my identity.
+I am currently studying English Creative Writing Poetry at the University of Houston.
+A woman of color, a first-generation immigrant from Pakistan and a mother of three, I got to resume my education after a gap of nineteen years.
+Women’s, Gender and Sexuality Studies is my minor and also my inspiration in my creative work.
+WGSS has not only strengthened my confidence in my voice, views and personality but also enabled me to embrace my identity.
 I was able to break the taboos and stereotypes attached to women of the third world.
 My determination is to pass on the support to women like me and help them find their voices just the way I received the support from my mentors at WGSS.

-It’s because of their belief and their constant guardianship that enabled me to receive the H.E.B Grant, and it is because of that grant I could get more time to focus on my studies, my creative work and my professional internship at Gulf Coast Literary Magazine.
+Their belief and their constant guardianship enabled me to receive the H.E.B Grant, and it is because of that grant I could get more time to focus on my studies, my creative work and my professional internship at Gulf Coast Literary Magazine.
 I am also able to spend more time with my family as well and I don’t have to work for extended hours to pay for my tuition.

 Majors: Marketing and Liberal Studies

-I am a senior at the University of Houston.
-I am in the Honors College pursuing a B.B.A in Marketing and a B.A in Liberal Studies.
-October 2017 marks the one year anniversary of my consulting business, Achievement Consulting by Nnenna Umelloh, and non-profit, Empower!
-My background in WGSS has become the foundation of my non-profit, Empower!
-Empower! is designed to empower young women and girls to become independent young women.The scholarship has been monumental in providing financial support in my academic career.
-I can pour myself into my classes and being an integral part of academia.
+I am a senior in the University of Houston Honors College pursuing a B.B.A in Marketing and a B.A in Liberal Studies.
+October 2017 marked the one year anniversary of my consulting business, Achievement Consulting by Nnenna Umelloh, and non-profit, Empower!
+My background in WGSS has become the foundation of my non-profit, which is designed to empower young women and girls to become independent young women.The scholarship has been monumental in providing financial support in my academic career.
+I can pour myself into my classes and focus on academia.
 I have the freedom of exploring my interests fully because I don't have to worry about how to pay for class.
 Thank you so much for investing in my education!
 It means the world to me!

 I'm Lauren Erickson.
 I'm a Houston native who's been doing school for a long time.
 I worked my way, slow and steady, through Lone Star College and then University of Houston where I finally earned my Bachelor of Science in Anthropology in May of 2017.
 During my undergrad, I took several classes with Dr. Quinn of the WGSS department and my life was changed.
 I gained an invaluable understanding of power structures and the way they permeate the past as well as the ways they work today.
 It is because of these classes and Dr. Quinn that I decided to pursue as Master of Public Policy from the University of Houston.
 This fall I received a scholarship from HEB for which I am so grateful.
 I feel so privileged to live in a city so diverse as Houston and attend a school which is just as diverse.
 This city and the people of the University of Houston teach me so much everyday.
 Thank you HEB for being the most Texas business I know and for supporting the absolutely wonderful WGSS department at UH.